miles-no/isomorphic-web/README.md

 ## Example of an Isomorphic App using ReactJS

+(Note: A bug is left intentionally in there...)

 ### Quick Start

 To have the application up an running in no time, follow the next few steps: